top of page

 Agricultural Education Scholarships: How a 93-Year-Old Is Shaping the Future

 Bobby Edmonds, historian, engineer, and lifelong McCormick County leader, honors his legacy with the Bobby Franc & Lady K Edmonds Scholarship through the John de la Howe School Foundation.
 Four generations of the Edmonds family: Bob Edmonds; his daughter, Bonnie Edmonds Brown, and her husband, Rodney; granddaughter Mallory Cameron and her husband, Tanner; and great-grandchildren Kennedy and Ryland.
-At 93 years old, Bobby Edmonds is a man whose life has shaped McCormick Count
+At 93 years old, Bobby Edmonds is a man whose life has shaped McCormick County

 Abigail Cannon